JanSharp/inserter-throughput-lib/readme.md

 The majority of the definition creation functions only set 1 of those 3 parts in the definition table.
 The only exceptions are 1 function which sets all 3, and a few which set pickup or drop data, and then also set the pickup or drop vector inside of the inserter data.

 The estimation function does not modify the definition allowing for reuse of the same definition table.
-The setter functions also accept a given part of the definition table being set already, they will simply clear out the old data and set new data.
+The definition creation functions also accept a given part of the definition table being set already, they will simply clear out the old data and set new data.

 ### Vector API